SpawnsSinner/SpawnsSinner/README.md

 ## C+H WELCOME FOR FRIENDS AND RESIDENT EVIL PONIES ONLY
 ### if you have a problem with Me, say it to My face. quit harassing My friends about it.
-Violet, Syn, or Nightshade
-18 y/o. plural she/her preferred (her*selves* rather than her*self*)
+Violet, Syn, Rookie or Nightshade!!
+18 y/o, plural she/her preferred
 i am Spawnist and a two time copinglinker!! specifically their nightshade skin
 ^ canon two time is a *Spawn cultist* and not part of the real religion which dates back to at least 2016. remember this.
 **do not bring up predators' real-life Spawn cult(s) to Me. it's mildly irritating *at best.* and triggering at worst**
 I might come off as distant at first. that's normal, it's not because I'm upset at you.
 I'm focused primarily on My f/os and My party.

 hypersharing yumeshipper!!!!
+Ada Wong doubles please int hi
-pleeeease do not intentionally sexualise leon kennedy in front of Me tankyou
+pleeeease do not intentionally sexualise Leon Kennedy in front of Me tankyou
-also I disike all ships involving leon. do not interpret My interactions or My plushies as a ship
+I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
 ### island built limit whisper = block.
 I am already in a party and am not interested in leaving it.

 🟢 - actively looking at pt!! probably whispering someone